orvedahl/finite-difference/Notes.md

 The package does not need to be pre-built in order to run tox.
 Tox will end up building the package for each environment anyway.

+Tox really only works to test your package locally, but it can be integrated quite nicely into GitHub actions.
+GitHub actions mimics much of the machinery that tox uses (multiple Python versions, setting environment variables, etc.), so we just need to tell GitHub actions to reuse what was already written for tox.
+The last `[gh-actions]` section tells tox what to run when GitHub actions requests a particular environment.
+It is particularly simple, in that a single GitHub actions Python version runs only a single tox environment, but multiple tox environments could also be triggered.

 # Continuous Integration
 Continuous Integration (CI) automates the integration of code changes from multiple